kristopolous/DRR/indycast.net/about.md

     /stats
         Reports various statistical metrics on a particular server.
         Use this with the graph.py tool to see station coverage.

+    /help
+        Shows all the end points supported by the current server, the options and the documentation.

     /uuid